-&lt;sup>153 PG&E/SCE Comments on Proposed Decision at 12.
+153 PG&E/SCE Comments on Proposed Decision at 12.

-&lt;sup>154 CalCCA Comments on Proposed Decision at 10.
+154 CalCCA Comments on Proposed Decision at 10.

-Some parties, including TURN, PG&E, SCE, request clarification on the "iterative process" to evaluate bids to account for resources that were not selected through the solicitation but shown if not selected.
-In comments, PG&E/SCE outlines their interpretation of the iterative process.
-PG&E/SCE's interpretation is accurate as to what we intended, and the decision has been modified to reflect this.
+PG&E/SCE outlines their interpretation of the iterative process.155 PG&E/SCE's interpretation is accurate as to what we intended, and the decision has been modified to reflect this.

 Several parties oppose the option to procure dispatch rights, stating generally that many complexities and costs arise by mixing a capacity and energy product.
-156 PG&E/SCE alternatively propose modifying the decision to include dispatch rights "or other means that stipulate how local resources bid into the energy markets," as an optional term bidders are encouraged to include.
+PG&E/SCE alternatively propose modifying the decision to include dispatch rights "or other means that stipulate how local resources bid into the energy markets," as an optional term bidders are encouraged to include.
 We agree with PG&E/SCE's modification and the decision has been amended to include this.

 Cal Advocates states that the Commission should track and allocate to LSEs the responsibility for GHG emissions of resources procured by the CPE.
-TURN, PG&E, and SCE support this.
+157 TURN, PG&E, and SCE support this.
 We agree with Cal Advocates and modify the decision to clarify that if the CPE procures dispatch rights, allocation of any GHG emissions shall be allocated as they are today for other CAM resources.

 SCE/PG&E seek clarification about the classification of IOU resources for purposes of PCIA, Competitive Transmission Charge (CTC), and CAM treatment.
-The utilities request that resources procured by the CPE be
+The utilities request that resources procured by the CPE be reclassified from their existing cost recovery mechanism to the CAM for the duration of the contract with the CPE.
+After that time, the resources should be

-&lt;sup>155 PG&E/SCE Comments on Proposed Decision at 12.
+$^{^{155}}$ PG&E/SCE Comments on Proposed Decision at 12.

-&lt;sup>156 See, e.g., AReM, CESA, IEP, LS Power, MRP, NRG, CESA, Wellhead.
+156 See, e.g., AReM, CESA, IEP, LS Power, MRP, NRG, CESA, Wellhead.

-&lt;sup>157 Cal Advocates Comments on Proposed Decision at 6.
+157 Cal Advocates Comments on Proposed Decision at 6.

-reclassified from their existing cost recovery mechanism to the CAM for the duration of the contract with the CPE.
-After that time, the resources should be reclassified back to their existing cost recovery designation.
-Where PCIA-eligible resources are reclassified as CAM, then reclassified back, the resource should be exempt from the annual PCIA rate cap.
-TURN supports the IOUs' clarification.
+reclassified back to their existing cost recovery designation.
+Where PCIA-eligible resources are reclassified as CAM, then reclassified back, the resource should be exempt from the annual PCIA rate cap.158 TURN supports the IOUs' clarification.